neilparikh/gccollect/Readme.md

 # GCcollect

+A mark and sweep garbage collecter in/for C.

+## Usage
+On a high level:
+- use GCmalloc and GCfree to allocate and free memory you want garbage collected
+- register all pointers that point to memory allocated using GCmalloc
+- call GCcollect to trigger a garbage collection.
+This will trigger a GC pause, as the collecter use mark and sweep.

-A garbage collect in/for C. See gccollect.h for the API.
+See gccollect.h for the speciifc API.